dvirtz/slides/slides/ranges_23/ranges.md

 <!-- .element: data-id="code" style="font-size: 0.45em" -->

-Note: this doesn't really compile with the C++20 accumulate.
+Note: using the pipe operator, enables us to read the code top down and makes it much more readable. note that this doesn't really compile with the C++20 accumulate because a rangified version of that was not standardized in C++20 but that also changed in C++23 as we will see.

 ---